objcio/articles/2014-07-08-sandbox-scripting.md

 		}];
 	}

-For scripts that a user has written, they may expect your app to just "run" the script (and not call a function specified in an event descriptor.)
+For scripts that a user has written, the user may expect your app to simply 'run' the script (and not call a function specified in an event descriptor).
 In this case, you'll pass `nil` for the event and the script will behave as if the user double-clicked on it in the Finder.

 One of the nice things about `NSUserAppleScriptTask` is the completion handler.
 Scripts are run asynchronously, so your user interface doesn't need to block while a (potentially lengthy) script is run.
-Be careful about what you do when that completion handler is invoked: it's not running on the main thread, so you can't do any updates to your user interface there.
+Be careful about what you do when that completion handler is invoked; it's not running on the main thread, so you can't make any updates to your user interface there.

-Behind the scenes
+Behind the Scenes
 -----------------

 What's going on behind the scenes?

 As you may have guessed by the fact that scripts can only run once asynchronously, the code is now run out of process using XPC.
 Just as iOS 8 uses XPC to make sure extensions don't affect the calling application in any way, a running script has no access to the address space of your calling application.

 If you look at the `keySenderPIDAttr` attribute in an incoming event descriptor, you'll see that the process ID belongs to `/usr/libexec/lsboxd`, not your own application.
 This mysterious process is presumably the Launch Services sandbox daemon.
-In any case, your requests to another process are most certainly being marshalled.
+In any case, your requests to another process are most certainly being marshaled.

-To understand more about the security goals of the application sandbox at a high-level, I'd recommend Ivan Krstić's talk _"The OS X App Sandbox"_ at [WWDC 2012](https://developer.apple.com/videos/wwdc/2012/).
-It's a surprisingly entertaining talk and at 36 minutes into the presentation, the automation changes shown above are introduced.
+To understand more about the security goals of the application sandbox at a high level, I'd recommend Ivan Krstić's talk _"The OS X App Sandbox"_ at [WWDC 2012](https://developer.apple.com/videos/wwdc/2012/).
+It's a surprisingly entertaining talk, and at 36 minutes into the presentation, the automation changes shown above are introduced.
 At that same conference, a talk entitled _"Secure Automation Techniques in OS X"_ by Sal Soghoian and Chris Nebel goes into the details of the automation changes.
-Skip ahead to the 35 minute mark if you just want to learn about Application-Run User Scripts.
+Skip ahead to the 35-minute mark if you just want to learn about Application-Run User Scripts.

-Another important security announcement discussed in these talks, but not covered in this tutorial, are "access groups".
+Another important security announcement discussed in these talks -- but not covered in this tutorial -- are access groups.
 If you're going to be scripting system applications like Mail or iTunes, you'll definitely want to pay attention to this topic in the videos above.

 Synchronicity
 -------------

 As I mentioned above, there is a subtle difference between `NSAppleScript` and `NSUserAppleScriptTask`: the new mechanism runs asynchronously.
-For the most part, using a completion handler is a much better way to deal with things because there's nothing to block your application while a script runs.
+For the most part, using a completion handler is a much better way to deal with things, because there's nothing to block your application while a script runs.

 However, there are cases where it can get tricky if you're executing tasks with dependencies.
 If one task needs to complete before another is started, you'll quickly be missing the synchronous nature of `NSAppleScript`.